kbekessy/Nerd-Libs/README.md

 + Exmaples
 + A "Start" version of the app that is an empty shell to build upon
-+ A "Finished version that is the complete working app
++ A "Finished" version that is the complete working app

 What you'll need